jaflaten/jaflaten-site/content/blog/mvc-testing-with-a-configuration-class/index.md

 ### Background
 A little bit of background to the problem.
 This controller was added to a existing project containing countless packages.
-To run the test i would need to load the application context, but to avoid loading all of it I created a inner static class in my test class.
-This inner static class serves as a TestApp which is annotated by @ComponentScan and where I tell it which packages to include.
-In addition this class is annotated with @SpringBootConfiguration which includes, among other annotations, the @Configuration which means that the class is declared as a bean and can be picked up by the Spring container, and therefore found by @ComponentScan.
+To run the test I would need to load the application context, but to avoid loading all of it I created a inner static class in my test class.
+This inner static class serves as a TestApp which is annotated by ```@ComponentScan``` and where I tell it which packages to include.
+In addition this class is annotated with ```@SpringBootConfiguration``` which includes, among other annotations, the ```@Configuration``` which means that the class is declared as a bean and can be picked up by the Spring container, and therefore found by ```@ComponentScan```.

-The test-class needs annotated with ```@WebAppconfiguration``` and ```@ContextConfiguration```to properly load the application context as the webAppContext is added to the MockMvcBuilders when creating the mockMvc object used in the tests.
+The test-class needs annotated with ```@WebAppconfiguration``` and ```@ContextConfiguration``` to properly load the application context as the webAppContext is added to the MockMvcBuilders when creating the mockMvc object used in the tests.
 I attempted to get this working by annotating the test-class with ```@SpringBootTest(classes = ControllerTest.TestApp.class)``` to tell it to use the inner class.
 However this did not work as the result was a 406 whenever the controller attempted to return anything with a body.
 The solution was to remove the ```@SpringBootTest``` annotation and replace it with ```@WebMvcTest``` instead.
 Below I will explain what this looks like with a few examples.

 If you are unsure or have forgotten what the 200, 204, and 406 HTTP status codes means, here is a short reminder: